wangyu09/exkaldi/README.md

 <function>

 Compute plp feature.
 Return KaldiArk object or file path if <asFile> is True.
 We provide some usual options, but if you want use more, set < config > = your-configure.
 Note that if you do this, these usual configures we provided will be ignored.
-You can use pythonkaldi.check_config('compute_plp') function to get configure information you could set.
+You can use ExKaldi.check_config('compute_plp') function to get configure information you could set.
 Also run shell command "compute-plp-feats" to look their meaning.

 < Parameters >